 Anyone in the MassBay community who tests positive for COVID-19 or has been exposed to someone who has tested positive for COVID-19 must contact the MassBay Office of Public Safety immediately at 781-239-2222.
-Also, if you are feeling sick DO NOT come to campus.
+Also, if you are anyone feeling sick MUST NOT come to campus.

 When you click the link below, a Word document will be downloaded to your Downloads folder.
 Double-click it to open it, and Control-Click the links to read the websites and documents that are linked.

 Download Summary | Phased Access to Campus Education and Services (PACES) →

 MassBay COVID Testing Program

 All students registered for on campus courses in Automotive Technology, Health Sciences, and STEM are required to vaccinate.
 All students in non-lab based classes that are held on campus, all faculty who teach on campus courses, and essential staff who will be regularly on campus during the fall 2021 semester may submit their vaccination status to be exempt from weekly COVID-19 testing.